 Deadheading Dianthus Help It Bloom

-Dianthus can benefit from a good cutting back almost to the ground multiple times throughout the growing season.
+Dianthus can benefit from hard pruning multiple times throughout the growing season.
 Removing spent flowers or “dead heading” them throughout the growing period helps keep your plants looking their best and producing more flowers.
-Most dianthus plants bloom in the spring and summer so dead-heading them in the late summer months will help them produce flowers into the fall.
-Then cutting them down to the ground will help prepare them for winter.
+Most dianthus plants bloom in the spring and summer, so dead-heading them in the late summer months will help them produce flowers into the fall.
+After blooming, cut dianthus to the ground to help prepare it for winter.

 Fertilizing Dianthus To Help It Bloom

-Giving your Dianthus plants a good dose of general fertilizer every four to six weeks after planting will help keep your plants fed and blooming.
-Use a general (10-10-10) fertilizer or slow release one throughout the growing season.
+Give your Dianthus plants a dose of general fertilizer every four to six weeks after planting to help keep your plants fed and blooming.
+Use a general (10-10-10) fertilizer or slow-release formula throughout the growing season.

 Get Dianthus To Produce More Blooms

-The best way to get more blooms or flowers on your plant is with proper care.
+The best way to get more blooms on your plant is proper plant care.
 Use a general plant food or fertilizer.
-Feed your plants every four to six weeks after planting. .
-Make sure where your dianthus is planted has good drainage to help produce a healthy root system.
+Feed your plants every four to six weeks after planting.
+Make sure the planting location has good drainage to help produce a healthy root system.
 They also love full sun so make sure where they are planted gets at least six hours of full sun each day.

 Why Isn’t Dianthus Blooming